zageabb/Flask_Question/DESIGN_SPEC.md

 }
 ```

-Planned pages:
+### Template Management Pages
+Three primary pages support template maintenance:

-1. **Template List** – lists all templates and links to fill or edit them.
+1. **Template List** – enumerates all templates currently loaded and provides
+   links for filling out or editing each one.
-2. **Upload Template** – allows JSON files to be uploaded and stored on the
+2. **Upload Template** – allows a JSON file to be uploaded to the `forms`
-   server.
+   directory.
+After upload, templates are reloaded so the new definition is
+   immediately available.
-3. **Edit Template** – shows the JSON for an existing template and saves edits.
+3. **Edit Template** – displays the raw JSON for an existing template.
+When a
+   user saves changes, the file on disk is updated and all templates are
+   reloaded into memory.

-## Form Execution Flow
+## Form Rendering and Submission Flow
 1. **User selects a template** from the Template List page.
-2. **Dynamic form render** – fields from the template are used to construct an
+2. **Dynamic form render** – the selected template's `fields` array is used to
-   HTML form.
+   build an HTML form.
+Input types, help text, and dropdown options come
+   directly from the template.
-3. **Submission** – on submit, responses are serialized to JSON and stored in
+3. **Submission** – on submit, responses are serialized to JSON along with the
-   the master record fields described above.
+   template name and an ISO8601 timestamp.
+This data is written to the
+   `completed_forms` table.
-4. **View/Edit Completed Forms** – index pages list past submissions and allow
+4. **View Completed Forms** – submissions are listed on the index page and can
-   viewing or editing existing data.
+   be viewed in a read‑only format.
+5. **Edit Completed Forms** – when editing an existing entry the application
+   reloads the corresponding template from disk and merges its field list with
+   the stored responses.
+If new fields were added to the template after the
+   original submission, they appear in the edit form with empty defaults so the
+   record can be brought up to date.

+## REST API
+The `api` blueprint exposes a JSON API with optional API‑key protection.
+It
+provides endpoints to:

+- List or retrieve individual **questions** stored in the database.
+- List, retrieve, or export as CSV the **completed form** records.

+This API enables external systems to consume template metadata or completed
+submissions without scraping the UI.

 ## Integration Considerations
-- **Authentication/Authorization**: restrict template management and form
+- **Authentication/Authorization** – restrict template management, API access,
-  access as appropriate for the existing system.
+  and completed-form editing as appropriate for the hosting environment.
-- **Validation**: validate uploaded JSON and user input to prevent malformed
+- **Validation** – uploaded JSON templates are parsed to ensure validity; user
+  input should be validated to prevent malformed data.
-  forms.
-- **Versioning**: if templates can change, consider versioning to preserve old
+- **Versioning** – because templates can evolve over time, consider storing a
-  submissions.
+  template version with each submission to preserve historical context.

 ## Summary
-By extending the master record and adding template management and form display
+The template-driven architecture allows new data-collection workflows to be
+introduced without code changes.
+By storing a template name and JSON payload
+for each submission, reloading templates from disk whenever edits occur, and
-pages, the existing system gains a flexible mechanism for introducing new data
+exposing both a management UI and a REST API, the system provides a flexible
-collection workflows without code changes.
+foundation for building and maintaining custom forms.